redis/redis/TLS.md

 This will disable TCP and enable TLS on port 6379.
 It's also possible to have both TCP and TLS available, but you'll need to assign different ports.

-To make a Replica connect to the master using TLS, use `--tls-replication yes`, and to make Redis Cluster use TLS across nodes use `--tls-cluster yes`.
+To make a Replica connect to the primary using TLS, use `--tls-replication yes`, and to make Redis Cluster use TLS across nodes use `--tls-cluster yes`.

 Connections